 Student Finance

-All OCA degree courses are listed with Student Finance England, Wales, and Northern Ireland allowing eligible students to apply for a Student Loan towards the cost of course fees.
+All OCA degree courses are listed with Student Finance England, Northern Ireland and Wales, allowing eligible students to apply for a Tuition Fee Loan towards the cost of programme of study fees.
+Eligible students can also access other available funding.
 Find out more about funding through Student Finance in the section below.
+From the 1st August 2023 students will be able to apply for funding for OCA courses through the Student Awards Agency Scotland (SAAS), provided they meet eligibility criteria.
+Please be aware the SAAS provides partial funding towards the cost of an undergraduate programme.

 Self-Funding

 Being able to work and study at the same time may mean you wish to self-fund your degree.
-Pay for the course on a unit by unit basis, or even spread the cost even further by taking advantage of our deposit and instalment option available with each course unit.
+You can pay for the programme of study on a unit by unit basis, or spread the cost further by taking advantage of our deposit and instalment option available with each programme unit.

 Learner Support Scheme